 Dubai Water Canal Fountain Timings: The waterfall does not run all the time.
 It is only from 8:00 PM to 10 PM.

 How to go to Dubai Water Canal

-Because the water canal is located in the downtown, and has a metro station nearby, the connectivity by public transport is great.
-The nearest metro station to the water canal is Business Bay.
+Because the water canal is located downtown and has a metro station nearby, the connectivity by public transport is excellent—the nearest metro station to the water canal in Business Bay.
 Get down at Business Bay station and walk along Sheikh Zayed Road to reach the water canal.
 There is lift access from the bridge, which will take you to the water canal promenade.
 There are about 1600 parking lots spread across the banks of the water canal.

 Alternatively, you can take a Dubai Ferry from Al Ghubaiba and Marina.
-Currently, there are six ferry stations in operation at Dubai Canal, Sheikh Zayed Road, Marasi, Al Wajeha Al Maeyah, Dubai Design District, and Al Jaddaf.
+Currently, there are six ferry stations in operation at Dubai Canal, Sheikh Zayed Road, Marasi, Al Wajiha Al Maeyah, Dubai Design District, and Al Jaddaf.
 And three more stations are underway.
-A ferry ride will cost you upwards from 25, depending on the zones and class.
+Depending on the zones and class, a ferry ride will cost you upwards of 25.